endocode/debian-feeder/README.md

 # debian-feeder

-To test the debian-feeder, it is easier using the docker-compose deployment:
+To test the debian-feeder, it is easier to use the docker-compose deployment:

 First install docker-compose: